C.C.

 White flower

-My goal in this project was to reimagine a mobile Goodreads app with improved usability, aesthetics, and information discoverability based on feedback from real users.
+I designed a mobile Goodreads app with improved usability, aesthetics, and information discoverability.

 View the figma

-I collected feedback from five users.
+I collected feedback on the current from five users: myself and four friends (casual but dedicated Goodreads users :)).
 My goal was to identify key pain points in the mobile app experience and opportunities for a more modern and intuitive design.

 White flower